sass/sass/README.md

 compiler to the host is called *outbound*.
 Implementations must guarantee that they use a unique `id` for every request, although the same `id` may be used for an inbound request and an outbound request.

+All message-typed fields are documented as either "optional" or "mandatory".
+If a field is mandatory, the endpoint that sends that message must guarantee that it's set to a meaningful value, and the endpoint that receives it must reject the message if it's not set.

+Some scalar-typed fields may also be documented as "mandatory", which means that the endpoint that sends the message must guarantee that its value is meaningful.
+However, since the default value may be meaningful in some cases, the endpoint that receives the message is not required to reject it based on mandatory scalar-typed fields.